 Do you wonder if altering your diet, cutting down on flights, or declaring a climate emergency makes any difference to climate change?
-This lively discussion with world-leading speakers from politics, business, activism, and science, will move beyond superficial responses to the vital question ‘Can I do anything about climate change?’
-Bring your own ideas to explore these issues together; there is plenty of time for questions and debate.
+This sell-out discussion with world-leading speakers from politics, business, activism, and science, moved beyond superficial responses to the vital question ‘Can I do anything about climate change?’
+The audience brought its own ideas to debate.

-Banco de Gaia is closing the event with a musical piece commissioned by Lovelock Centenary.
+Banco de Gaia closed the event with a musical piece commissioned by Lovelock Centenary.

-This event is part of the Lovelock Centenary conference and is held in partnership with the Global Systems Institute at the University of Exeter.
+This event was part of the Lovelock Centenary conference and is held in partnership with the Global Systems Institute at the University of Exeter.

 Professor of Physical Climate Change and Director of the Priestley International Centre for Climate